 Recently Adopted Accounting Standards - In February 2013, the FASB issued new guidance regarding the disclosure of comprehensive income (loss).
-The update requires an entity to present either on the face of the statement where net income (loss) is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income (loss) by the respective line items of net income (loss) but only if the amount reclassified is required under US GAAP to be reclassified to net income, an entity is required to cross-reference to other disclosures required under US GAAP that provide additional details about those amounts.
+The update requires an entity to present, either on the face of the statement where net income (loss) is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income (loss) by the respective line items of net income (loss), but only if the amount reclassified is required under US GAAP to be reclassified to net income (loss) in its entirety in the same reporting period.
 The update was effective for us on January 1, 2013.
 The implementation of this amended accounting guidance did not have a material impact on our consolidated financial position and results of operations.